MichaIng/DietPi-Docs/docs/software/gaming.md

       You will need obtain at least one ADF image to start your Amiga experience.
       Load your ADF from or place them where every you want it, e.g. create and use:
       `/mnt/dietpi_userdata/amiberry/floppy_images`
       To allow uploads via file servers, remember to grant required permissions, e.g.:

+        ```sh
-      `chown dietpi:dietpi /mnt/dietpi_userdata/amiberry/floppy_images`
+        chown dietpi:dietpi /mnt/dietpi_userdata/amiberry/floppy_images
+        ```

 === "Starting"

-    - Amiberry can be started by running: `systemctl start amiberry`
+    - Amiberry can be started by running:

+        ```sh
+        systemctl start amiberry
+        ```

     - Optionally, you can enable Amiberry autostart to boot straight into the Amiga environment as fast as possible, with the least possible interference from Linux.
-      Run `dietpi-autostart 6` from console or `dietpi-autostart` and select *Amiberry fast boot* from the menu, then reboot your system.
+      Run `dietpi-autostart 6` from console or `dietpi-autostart` and select **Amiberry fast boot** from the menu, then reboot your system.
-      If you face issues with the fast boot option or need to have other services starting up first, use `dietpi-autostart 8` or select *Amiberry standard boot* respectively.
+      If you face issues with the fast boot option or need to have other services starting up first, use `dietpi-autostart 8` or select **Amiberry standard boot** respectively.

 === "Create an Amiga configuration"

     Once Amiberry is running, you will need to configure the emulator, to tell it which Amiga system to emulate.

-    - Select `Quickstart` (from the left hand side menu)
+    - Select **Quickstart** (from the left hand side menu)
     - Under Amiga model: Select the Amiga model you'd like to emulate (example A500)
     - Under Config: Select the additional options for the target Amiga model (if required)
     - Click the Set configuration, button to apply changes.

-    Next you will need to setup the emulator for the Kickstart and Floppy disk image you wish to use:
+    Next you will need to setup the emulator for the Kickstart and floppy disk image you wish to use:

     - Select a Kickstart (ROM):
-      - On the left hand side, select ROM.
+        - On the left hand side, select **ROM**.
-      - Under Main ROM File:, click the browse button (3 dots) ...
+        - Under **Main ROM File:**, select the browse button (3 dots) ...
-      - Navigate to your Kickstarts directory
+        - Navigate to your Kickstarts directory:
-        `/mnt/dietpi_userdata/amiberry/kickstarts`
-        Remark: Amiberry does not currently support symbolic links.
-If you have a dedicated USB drive installation, the location is:
-        `/mnt/uuid-of-drive/amiberry/kickstarts`
+          `/mnt/dietpi_userdata/amiberry/kickstarts`\*
-      - Select a Kickstart (1.3 is recommended)
+        - Select the Kickstart (1.3 is recommended) you wish to use.

     - Select a Floppy disk image (ADF):
-      - On the left hand side, select Floppy drives.
+        - On the left hand side, select **Floppy drives**.
-      - Under `DF0:`, select the browse button the right hand side (3 dots) ...
+        - Under `DF0:`, select the browse button (3 dots) ...
-      - Navigate to your Floppy image directory, e.g.
+        - Navigate to your floppy image directory:
-        `/mnt/dietpi_userdata/amiberry/floppy_images`
-        Remark: Amiberry does not currently support symbolic links.
-If you have a dedicated USB drive installation, the location is:
-        `/mnt/uuid-of-drive/amiberry/floppy_images`
+          `/mnt/dietpi_userdata/amiberry/floppy_images`\*
         - Select the ROM you wish to use.

+    \* Remark: Amiberry does not currently support symbolic links.
+If you moved DietPi userdata to an external drive, run the following command to derive it's actual path:

+    ```sh
+    readlink -f /mnt/dietpi_userdata/amiberry
+    ```

+    With `dietpi-drive_manager`'s default mount point it looks like:
+    `/mnt/<UUID>/dietpi_userdata/amiberry`

 === "Enable fullscreen output"